-Dr. Niamh Cummins is the Programme Lead for the Screening Older Adults in the Emergency Department (SOAED) Study at the School of Allied Health in collaboration with University Hospital Limerick.
-Niamh was also appointed to the Succeed and Lead Fellowship Programme in Education and Health Sciences in 2020.
-Her research is in Public Health, specialising in Health Services Research with a focus on Emergency Medicine.
-Niamh’s work has led to policy changes at national level including the introduction of new models of care and updates in clinical practice guidelines for paramedics in Ireland.
+Dr. Niamh Cummins is a Lecturer in Public Health in the School of Medicine.
+Niamh's research area is health services improvement with a focus on prehospital and emergency medicine.
+Her work has led to policy changes at national level including the introduction of new models of care and updates in clinical practice guidelines for paramedics in Ireland.
 She is particularly interested in the integration of health services, clinical screening tools, mental health, health behaviour and social determinants of health.
 Her speciality is in collaboratively fostering a research culture and building research capacity through networking, mentorship and peer-assisted learning.
 Niamh is the founder of the Irish Paramedicine Education and Research Network (IPERN) and she is also a founding member of the EMerge Peer Support Network for Early Career Academics at UL.
 Niamh also acts as a patient advocate and she is a firm believer in participatory health research.

 Confirmation of sub-optimal protocols in spinal immobilisation?
 Dixon M, O’Halloran J, Hannigan A, Keenan S and Cummins NM.
 Emergency Medicine Journal (2015) 32: 12 p939. doi: 10.1136/emermed-2014-204553

 Can advanced paramedics in the field safely diagnose patients and predict hospital admission?
 Cummins NM, Dixon M, Garavan C, Landymore E, Mulligan N and O’Donnell C. Emergency Medicine Journal (2013) 30: p1043. doi: 10.1136/emermed-2012-201899